-When I first heard of Cal Rogan, he sounded intriguing and, having an opportunity to buy three books in one, I took the opportunity - only having read the synopsis for the first book, Junkie.
+When I first heard of Cal Rogan, he sounded intriguing and, having an opportunity to buy three books in one, I took the opportunity - only having read the synopsis for the first book.

-I finished that one and it was on to the second in the series, Oboe, at which time I read the synopsis.
+I finished that one and it was on to the second in the series at which time I read the synopsis.
 Phrases such as "ritualistic murder" and "religious cult" sent shudders through my spine.

-I got in touch with French and made my apologies, telling him I would have to skip reading Oboe and go right into the next book.
-He replied almost immediately to assure me I should give it a chance.
-He said he didn't dwell on details and thought I would really enjoy the story.
-I took him at his word and began reading.
+I got in touch with French and made my apologies, telling him I would have to skip reading Oboe and go right into the third book.
+He replied almost immediately to assure me I should give it a chance, telling me he didn't dwell on details and thought I would really enjoy the story.
+I took him at his word and have never looked back.

 Cal, the detective, is on fire to solve a case involving the murder of a young boy which appears to be ritualistic in nature.
 As a family man, his ex-wife and daughter remain the two people closest to his heart.
 As an addict, he has been winning his battle against heroin for 15 months - until something happens which threatens to spiral his life out of control.